 How do I take a glass of warm water with lemon?

-The best way to promote your general health is to take a warm glass of water with lemon on an empty stomach.
+The best way to promote your general health is to drink a warm glass of water with lemon on an empty stomach.

-The reason you should take it on an empty stomach is because the citric acid more easily converts to an alkalizing agent in an empty stomach.
-It’s better absorbed and it’s beneficial properties are enhanced.
+The reason you should drink it on an empty stomach is because the citric acid more easily converts to an alkalizing agent in an empty stomach.
+Indeed, it’s better absorbed and it’s beneficial properties are enhanced.